ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 - A storage device (SD or external flash).
 - A micro SD card for the CI test shield.
-- A micro USB cable to connect the evaluation board to your development PC.
+- A USB cable to connect the evaluation board to your development PC.

 You may also need:

-- If the interface MCU is not on the evaluation board, choose a debug probe, such as [SDWAP-LPC11U35](https://os.mbed.com/platforms/SWDAP-LPC11U35/).
+- If the interface MCU is not on the evaluation board, choose a debug probe, such as [SWDAP-LPC11U35](https://os.mbed.com/platforms/SWDAP-LPC11U35/).
 You will then need a micro USB cable (in addition to the micro USB cable listed above).
 - An FTDI TTL232R-3V3 USB cable, for the Tx and Rx pins of debug probes that do not have a serial connection.

 The following items might help you test SPI, I2C and pins: